Updated On: by

 (1) chronic care – you can receive money to take care of your chronic care or custodial care.
 Usually, this means if you can’t meet 2 of 6 activities of daily living or have a cognitive impairment.
 If this sounds like the definition of eligibility for long-term care, you are right.
 However, I must stress that the chronic care option is NOT long-term care insurance.
 This living benefit simply pays a lump sum benefit if you can’t meet 2 of 6 ADLs or if you are cognitively impaired.

 (2) critical illness – will pay a benefit if you are diagnosed with a covered illness such as cancer, heart attack, stroke, ALS, etc. You can then use this money for your insurance bills, doctor and hospital care, etc.

-(3) terminal illness – if a doctor says you have fewer than 12 months to live, generally speaking, you can receive money for your use.
+(3) terminal illness – if a doctor says you have fewer than 12 to 24 months to live, generally speaking, you can receive money for your use.
 You can use this money for your care, to take a vacation with your loved ones, or use it for anything you want.